fiuparking/ReactAPP/README.md

 ![Dev Dependencies](https://img.shields.io/david/dev/fiuparking/ReactAPP.svg)
 ![Issues](https://img.shields.io/github/issues/fiuparking/ReactAPP.svg)

-Hello & Welcome the goal of this project was to enhance the parking services platform currently delivered by FIU For all of the following websites:
+Hello & welcome.
+The goal of this project is to enhance the parking services platform that is currently delivered by FIU.
+This includes the following websites:

 https://parking.fiu.edu/patcount/